signalogic/SigSRF_SDK/pktlib_readme.md

 ```

   * sessionHandle should contain a session handle if uFlags contains a DS_PKT_INFO_SESSION_xxx, DS_PKT_INFO_CODEC_xxx, or DS_PKT_INFO_CHNUM_xxx flag, which require the packet be verified as matching with sessionHandle as a valid existing session.
 Otherwise sessionHandle should be set to -1, for any general packet.
 Additional notes: (i) if both sessionHandle is -1 and uFlags contains DS_PKT_INFO_SESSION_xxx, DS_PKT_INFO_CODEC_xxx, DS_PKT_INFO_CHNUM_xxx flags, then all existing sessions will be searched. (ii) SigSRF documentation refers to "user managed sessions", which implies that user applications will store and maintain session handles created by DSCreateSession()
   * uFlags should contain one DS_BUFFER_PKT_xxx_PACKET flag and one or more DS_PKT_INFO_xxx flags, defined below.
 If DS_BUFFER_PKT_IP_PACKET is given the packet should start with an IP header; if DS_BUFFER_PKT_UDP_PACKET or DS_BUFFER_PKT_RTP_PACKET are given the packet should start with a UDP or RTP header.
 DS_BUFFER_PKT_IP_PACKET is the default if no flag is given.
 Use DS_PKT_INFO_HOST_BYTE_ORDER if packet headers are in host byte order.
-Network byte order is the default if no flag (or DS_PKT_INFO_NETWORK_BYTE_ORDER) is given.
+Network byte order is the default if no flag is given.
 Byte order flags apply only to headers, not payload contents.
 If a DS_PKT_INFO_RTP_xxx flag is given, the corresponding RTP header item is returned.
 If DS_PKT_INFO_SESSION_xxx, DS_PKT_INFO_CODEC_xxx, or DS_PKT_INFO_CHNUM_xxx flags are given, packet headers (plus session handle if user managed sessions are active) are used to match an existing session, after which a codec handle or channel number is returned and associated struct data is copied to pInfo as a TERMINATION_INFO or SESSION_DATA struct if pInfo is not NULL.
 If non-session-related, general information should be retrieved from the packet, sessionHandle should be given as -1
   * pkt_buf should point to a packet, and pkt_len should contain the length of the packet, in bytes.
 If a packet length is unknown, pkt_len can be given as -1.
 Packets may be provided from socket APIs, pcap files, or other sources.
 The DSOpenPcap() and DSReadPcap() APIs can be used for pcap, pcapng, and rtp/rtpdump files.
 The DSFormatPacket() API can be used to help construct a packet
   * pkt_len should contain the length of the packet, in bytes.
 If a packet length is unknown, pkt_len can be given as -1.
 Note that pkt_len *does not* specify the overall length of the packet data buffer, which is assumed to be sufficiently large enough to contain all packet data, including reassembled packet data if DS_PKT_INFO_REASSEMBLY_GET_PACKET is given
   * pInfo, if not NULL, on return will contain<br>